oracle-livelabs/oci/oci-vision-inventory/setup-prerequisites/setup-prerequisites.md

 - Create a user and its respective OCI config file
 - Create a user group
 - Create a Policy
-- Create a VCN with internet connectivity and add Security List rules
+- Create a VCN with internet connectivity
 - Create an OCI Compute instance in order to later access the OCI Vision model API

 ## Task 1: Compartment creation

 In this task, you will create a dedicated compartment for this live lab, if you haven't done so beforehand.

-1. Click the main menu icon to open the side menu.
+1. In the Oracle Cloud Console, click the main menu icon to open the side menu.
 2. Click **Identity** and select **Compartments**.
 3. Provide *vision-livelab* as **Name**, a **Description** of your choice, and leave the root level as Parent.
 4. Click **Create Compartment**.